- Crate training isn't "imprisoning" your dog. It gives them their own space and can calm anxiety.

 Step 1: Choose the Right Crate for Your Dog

 “You want to get one that’s durable, comfortable, and flexible with whatever training you’re doing,” says Flayton.
-For dogs that prefer to sleep in the dark, she recommends kennel or airline crates (which are more enclosed), while wire ones work best for other dogs.
+For dogs that prefer to sleep in the dark, she recommends kennel or airline-style dog crates (which are more enclosed), while wire dog crates work best for other dogs.
 It’s important, she notes, that you don’t buy a crate that is too big for your dog.
 “Depending on how big your dog is going to get, buy the right crate for their adult size,” she advises.
 “Then get a divider so you can build the space and grant them more and more space.”

 “The more the dogs associate the crate with a relaxed mindset, the more they’ll ultimately enjoy hanging out in there,” says Flayton.
 If you put the dog in the crate when they’re playing, then they’ll want to come back out and continue to play.
 But if you bring them in it when they’re calm, they will likely view it as a place of rest.
 Start by bringing them in for 10 minutes at a time and work your way up from there.

-Step 3: Determine How Your Dog Will Be Most Comfortable
+Step 3: Decide How Your Dog Will Be Comfortable in Their Crate

 Some people use dog beds or towels to create a comfy environment, but that may not always be the best option.
 Once again, it’s trial and error.
 “Depending on the dog you have, they may tear a dog bed apart or they may use it to pee on,” she warns.
 “It’s not a bad thing for them to just sleep on the crate mat itself.
 Dogs actually do prefer hard surfaces.”

-Step 4: Give the Dog a Treat After They Go Into the Crate
+Step 4: Reward the Dog After They Go Into the Crate

 Once again, positive association rules.
 One of Flayton’s favorite tricks is giving the dog a KONG toy filled with peanut butter that she’s put in the freezer.
 “When they’re hanging out in the crate, they have something that stimulates them, but they have to work down the frozen peanut butter,” she says.
 It gets the dog used to being in the crate for a longer period of time, while also associating it with an enjoyable activity.